Grants for organisations supporting people into work and training

 Tilbury CLLD is an exciting and innovative project that aims to reach out to those living in Tilbury, who face considerable barriers to getting into work, help them to overcome these.
 Thurrock Council, which is leading the project, is calling for organisations to apply for grants to provide practical and sustained support to those who need to overcome issues in respect of work, training and business.

 Tilbury CLLD is part-funded by the European Structural and Investment Fund (ESIF).
-The project will run until March 2022.
-Grant funding of up to £750,000 from the European Social Fund is expected available 2020 under the Round 4 call for proposals.
-All grant applicants will be required to secure equivalent match funding.
+The programme will run until December 2022.
+Grant funding of up to £500,000 from the European Social Fund is available and there is an open call for proposals.
+All grant applicants will be required to secure equivalent match funding

 The project aims to harness strong existing ties and establish new ones, with community, private and public sector organisations that share a desire to use the opportunity that Community Led Local Development (CLLD) will bring to Tilbury’s communities.
 CLLD puts the community at the heart of developing specific, tailored and accessible services and support that goes beyond current provision in the area.
 Support and services can be made available only to people living in specific postcode areas of Tilbury.
 The TILBURY CLLD map shows the project area and the TILBURY CLLD Postcode List allows you to check eligibility.